 Of course, this isn’t limited to Seth.
 I bought Chris Brogan’s Trust Agents: Using the Web to Build Influence, Improve Reputation, and Earn Trust (amazon link) last week because I met Chris Brogan last year at SxSW and have since come to appreciate that he’s a good, knowledgeable guy.
 I bought the book because I know Chris, the person, will deliver and because he’s a person I want to support.

 I could go on about other individuals but it would be redundant.
-I’m sure you have your own list of people that you identify with in the same way, and the point that I’m trying to make is that, as consumers, there’s a difference between our willingness to send money to support people we identify with rather than corporations.
+I’m sure you have your own list of people that you identify with in the same way, and the point that I’m trying to make is that, as consumers, we are more willing to send money to support people we identify with than we are to support corporations.

 But there’s still more to it than that…